boostercloud/booster/docs/README.md

 ### 4. Entities and reducers

 The source of truth of your Booster app are the events, but events make sense in the context of a domain entity.
 For example, in a banking app, there might be two events: `MoneyDeposited` and `MoneyWithdrawn`.
-But these events only make sense in the context of a `BankAccount`.
+However, these events only make sense in the context of a `BankAccount`.

-Entities are created on the fly, by _reducing_ the whole event stream.
-You shouldn't assume that they are stored anywhere.
-However, Booster does create automatic snapshots to make the reduction process efficient.
-You are the one in charge of writing the reducer function.
+You can assume that entities are created on the fly by _reducing_ the whole event stream.
+Under the hood, Booster is creating automatic snapshots for each entity so that the reduction process is efficient.

 An entity is defined as a class with the `@Entity` decorator.
-Inside of it, you can write one or more static methods with the `@Reduces` decorator that defines the name of the event class that the reducer is subscribed to.
-The reducer method is called once every time that one event of that type is registered in the event store, and Booster expects you to return how the entity ends up after the event has been applied.
+Inside of it, you can write one or more static methods (called "reducers") with the `@Reduces` decorator specifying the event they reduce.
+The reducer method will be called with two arguments: the event and the current state of the entity.
+Booster expects you to return a new entity with the changes implied by the event applied to the current one.

 An entity class looks like this:

 ```typescript
 @Entity